Choose a tab above to find words that begin with that letter.

 Example: When the ball ricochets off the hosel before it hits the clubface it is called a shank.
 (Not recommended)

-Example: Tim liked using his hybrid club for long approach yardages and had more success with it than he did with his long irons.
+Example: Tim liked using his hybrid for long approach shots, and had more success with it than he did with long irons.